TomaszWoloszyn983/shopping-list-application/TESTING.md

     - Items Page

-        Depending on the input method the error above may occure in show_list_items.html template:
+        Depending on the input method the test shows slightly different results:

-        Check by address:
+        If we enter data with Check by address the validator shows the error mensioned above:

         ![html_validation](documentation/images/testing/check_items.jpg)